Engineering Altermagnetism via Layer Shifts and Spin Order in Bilayer MnPS$_3$: Results

 To quantify spin splitting in momentum space, we compute the average energy difference between spin-up and spin-down states across the $N$ occupied bands at each $\mathbf{k}$-point:

 where $E_{\mathrm{up}}$ and $E_{\mathrm{dn}}$ are spin-resolved eigenvalues from self-consistent DFT calculations.
-This function, $\delta E(\mathbf{k})$, serves as a local measure of spin polarization in reciprocal space.
+This function, $\delta E(\mathbf{k})$, serves as a local measure of spin polarization in reciprocal space \cite{leon2025strain}.
 Interpolated over a dense $k$-grid, it yields the spin-splitting maps shown in Fig.~\ref{fig:split}, which provide complementary insight to the spin-resolved band structures in Fig.~\ref{fig:bandsAAp}.

-We focus on three low-energy AA$^\prime$ configurations with $\uparrow\downarrow/\downarrow\uparrow$ alignment and lateral displacements $(0,1/3)$, $(1/3,1/3)$, and $(1/3,0)$, all lying within a narrow energy window (Fig.~\ref{fig:ene}).
-These structures share the monoclinic space group \textit{Cm} with a common twofold rotation symmetry $C_{2z}$ (Fig.~\ref{fig:sim}) but differ in their in-plane mirror content.
-These symmetry differences dictate the orientation and anisotropy of the spin textures observed in the $\delta E(\mathbf{k})$ maps, which display clear asymmetries along specific high-symmetry directions, depending on the lateral shift.
+Figure~\ref{fig:split} focuses on three low-energy AA$^\prime$ configurations with antiparallel spin alignment, lateral displacements $(0,1/3)$, $(1/3,1/3)$, and $(1/3,0)$, that all share the monoclinic space group Cm (Fig.~\ref{fig:sim}) but differ in their active mirror content.
+These subtle differences control the orientation of the spin-splitting texture.

-The mirror operations active in each configuration impose distinct constraints on the spin texture.
 For $(0,1/3)$, the mirror